Publishing a Local React Portfolio Website to a Git Repository and Deploying with GitHub Pages

 build/

-directory contains the generated production build files.
+The node_modules/ directory contains the installed packages, and the build/ directory contains the generated production build files.
 Ignoring these directories prevents them from being committed to your Git repository.

 Committing Your Project to Git